 Although all Site Services personnel possess WHMIS training additional short notice training shall be carried out for these new responders on an as needed basis.
 Certain modules of the responder training shall be delivered on site to these personnel selected specifically from the training outlined in Section 9.1.1 above.
-The Incident Commander shall determine which modules are pertinent to each group of additional responders and shall be responsible for assuring adequate training for each group.
+For shoreline responders, a specific Job Hazard Analysis (JHA) may be utilized to identify necessary task specific procedures, PPE and precautions.
+The Incident Commander shall determine which modules or JHA's are pertinent to each group of additional responders and shall be responsible for assuring adequate training for each group.